 The hotel is also known for its award-winning restaurant, Sierra Mar, which offers local delights like Morro Bay oysters and Monterey Red Abalone.
 And while you’re here be sure to bliss out at the onsite spa, and order the Big Sur Jade Stone Therapy, a treatment that utilizes warmed pieces of local jade collected from nearby beaches, as well as basalt river rocks and cooled marble.

-The Escape Through the Skies package lasts through the end of June 2017, and includes dinner at Sierra Mar, as well as complimentary rides in the hotel’s Lexus Hybrid to some longtime local favorites, like the restaurant Nepenthe, Phoenix Shop, and Hawthorne Gallery.
+The Escape Through the Skies package lasts through the end of August 2017 (must book by July 20), and includes dinner at Sierra Mar, as well as complimentary rides in the hotel’s Lexus Hybrid to some longtime local favorites, like the restaurant Nepenthe, Phoenix Shop, and Hawthorne Gallery.
 Additional summer packages may be available—check the Post Ranch Inn website for more information.

 While Big Sur is all about nature, that doesn’t mean you have to rough it when you visit.
 In fact, the region boasts some of the state’s most celebrated accommodation, with ultra-luxurious rooms, top-notch spas and facilities, and unforgettable dining experiences.
 At Post Ranch Inn, suites and private houses are miraculously sculpted into the cliffs, and enormous picture windows provide unparalleled views of sea and sky.
 (If you like to whale-watch from your bed, you’ve found your dream destination.)
 Due to the current road closures turning the area around Post Ranch Inn into a temporary island, the resort is offering an exclusive new way to arrive—via helicopter from Monterey.
 There’s even a luxury car available for guests who need local wheels, and a shuttle that cruises you around the Big Sur coast.

 "At Post Ranch Inn, suites and private houses are miraculously sculpted into the cliffs"